AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

    * ``crx-pin`` - Pin number of a device that controls the ``CRX`` signal of SKY66112-11.

    These properties correspond to ``CTX`` and ``CRX`` pins of SKY66112-11 that are supported by software FEM.
-   State of other control pins should be set according to SKY66112-11 documentation.
+   The state of the other control pins should be set according to the SKY66112-11 documentation.
    See the official `SKY66112-11 page`_ for more information.
 #.
 Set the following Kconfig parameters to assign unique GPIOTE channel numbers to be used exclusively by the FEM driver: